top of page

 My main research interests are shared mobility systems, small parcel delivery logistics, public transit planning, warehousing, and traffic management.
 I published about 40 papers in the operations research literature and served as an advisor for start-up companies.

-I am the head of the Industrial Engineering department at the Iby and Aladar Fleischman Faculty of Engineering, Tel Aviv University, Israel, and the head of Shlomo Shmeltzer Institute for Smart Transportation.
-I am co-heading the transportation and logistics at Tel Aviv University (with Prof. Michal Tzur)
+I am a full professor in the School of Industrial & Intelligent Systems Engineering at the Iby and Aladar Fleischman Faculty of Engineering, Tel Aviv University, Israel, and co-heading the transportation and logistics at Tel Aviv University (with Prof. Michal Tzur)

 I hold a BA from the Eitan Berglas School of Economics, Tel Aviv University (1993), an MBA from the Recanati School of Business, Tel Aviv University (1997), and a Ph.D. in Operations Research from the William Davidson Faculty of Industrial Engineering and Management, Technion - Israel Institute of Technology, Haifa (2003).
-I spent two years (2004-2006) as a postdoctoral fellow in the Sauder School of Business at the University of British Columbia, Vancouver, Canada.
+I spent two years (2004-2006) as a postdoctoral fellow at the Sauder School of Business, University of British Columbia, Vancouver, Canada.

 Shir Tavor, Tal Raviv “Anticipatory rebalancing of RoboTaxi systems”, Transportation Research Part C, 153(2023) 104196